adithyaphilip/csd-blog/website/content/2025/prudentia-fairness.md

 using their official browser based clients, exactly like a real user.
 And to retain control over the bottleneck link, the most important component of the network path when it comes to fairness, we route all traffic to and from the clients through [BESS](https://github.com/NetSys/bess), a software switch from Berkeley.
+This lets us enjoy the best of both worlds: realism by accessing deployed services just as a user would, and the configurability provided by emulated networks by controlling the bottleneck link.

-We configure BESS to emulate two distinct link speeds: a highly-constrained setting, with a bandwidth of 8 Mbps, and a moderately-constrained setting, with a bandwdith of 50 Mbps, which correspond to the 10th and 50th-percentile per-country bandwidths on Ookla's SpeedTest as of 2023.
+We configure BESS to emulate two distinct link speeds: a highly-constrained setting, with a bandwidth of 8 Mbps, and a moderately-constrained setting, with a bandwidth of 50 Mbps, which correspond to the 10th and 50th-percentile per-country bandwidths on Ookla's SpeedTest as of 2023.
 BESS also sets the bottleneck queue size, and normalizes the base network path delay (typically referred to as [RTT](https://en.wikipedia.org/wiki/Round-trip_delay)) for more reliable measurements across services.
 Prudentia defines the fair share of bandwidth a service